sir-omoreno/the_kitchen_ETL/README.md

 PURPOSE/SCOPE: <br/>

 * A brief description of your final database
-    Our database will be a Food/Recipes database with several recipes, food categories, cook times, price, among other variables
+    Our database will house 900+ recipes made with atleast one of the top 20 high protein ingredients listed by Healthline.com.
+You can find the name, yield, cooktime, main high-protein ingredient used in the recipe and the url to the recipe in the database.
+You can also find a coupon to the main ingredient at your local Walmart using the database.
-* Why your final database will be useful to a hypothetical organization Everyone loves food!
-This is for individual consumers.
+* Why your final database will be useful to a hypothetical organization Everyone likes to try out interesting recipes that are also a good source of protein, and save money!
 * A list your data sources
-    Spoonacular API
+    Edamam Recipes API
-    Other Food site (i.e. Food Network, NYTimes, etc)
+    Top 20 high protein foods from a healthline.com article Walmart API
 * A brief sumarry of the three ETL steps you will take to create this database
+    1. Webscrape the list of top 20 high protein foods from the healthline.com article
+    2. Extract recipe data from the Edamam Recipe API that utilize atleast one of the top 20 high protein foods as the main ingredient
-    1. Extract data from each source
+    3. Extract relevant store and coupon data from Walmart's API for the main ingredients
-    2. Use Pandas to create dataframes with only the necessary data elements
+    4. Use Pandas to create dataframes with only the necessary data elements, and transform the dataset by cleaning and/or removing extraneous information
-    3. Create a set of collections in MongoDB and load the data into the collections
+    3. Map out the tables using an ERD and load the data into SQL Postgres database by using SQLAlchemy
 * A description of what each team member will be responsible for
-    1. GitHub setup - Ozzie M
+    1. GitHub setup - Ozzie
-    2. Extract Data from Source 1, 2 - All 4 team members (work on this during Thanksgiving break)
+    2. Extract Data - All (Primary contributors: Webscraping:Rachel, Edamam API: Ramyata, Kevin, Walmart API: Ozzie)
-    4. Pandas / Data transforming - Kevin Lam
+    4. Pandas / Data transforming - All
-    5. Setting up database - Ozzie / Ramyata Upmaka
+    5. Setting up database - All
-    5. Flask / HTML - Rachel Chan / Kevin Lam
-    6. Read Me - Team members will fill this out after each step Collapse
+    6. Read Me - All
+Collapse

 <!-- Wanted to get a format down.
 We can change it as we see fit. - Kevin -->